Why Is It Important to Have an Incident Response Plan?

 In practice, your company should start by assessing current plans and available resources for incident response.
 Evaluating whether you have the skills and capacity to develop an IR Plan will allow you to determine the best course of action.
 You may consider a trusted external source for assistance.
 AISN is here to help and can provide a range of assistance — from working with your team to driving the development of the entire plan.

-One last note.
-It isn’t enough to have a plan.
+One last note: having a plan isn’t enough.
 It needs to be communicated, adopted, and practiced!
 Don’t forget: you wouldn’t just put locks on your house and leave home without locking them.
 Being prepared means being ready!
 Even if you think you aren’t a target, you probably are.

 Communicating with your team about a potential breach and the steps you took to eliminate the threat can help if that threat returns.
 Remember, it starts with an informed team to protect the organization’s data.